The first masters degree was conferred. Frank Theophilus Meacham was awarded a Master of Science in Chemistry.

 Memory became dean of the Graduate School, serving until 1985.

-Debra W. Stewart was appointed interim dean of the Graduate School, the first female dean and the first woman to serve as dean of the Graduate School.
-Her appointment became permanent in 1988.
-She served as dean until 2000.
+Debra W. Stewart was appointed interim dean of the Graduate School.
+She was the first woman to serve as dean of the Graduate School.
+Her appointment became permanent in 1988, and she served as dean until 2000.

 Sowell became dean of the Graduate School, serving until 2006.